crate/crate-docs/style/repos.rst

 Markup languages
 ----------------

-We use `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ (RST) for most text files on GitHub because this is also the markup language used by `Sphinx <https://www.sphinx-doc.org/en/master/>`_, our primary documentation system.
+We use reStructuredText_ (RST) for most text files on GitHub because this is also the markup language used by Sphinx_, our primary documentation system.

 Having everything written using RST makes writing and editing documents a standard experience across all repositories and makes it easy to copy and paste content from one location to another.

-In addition, we are in the process of folling out automated style checks for any documents that use RST, so it's good to have them in RST for that reason too.
+In addition, we are in the process of rolling out automated style checks for any documents that use RST, so it's good to have them in RST for that reason too.

 .. _top-level-files